luismartinezs/flexbox-practice/instructions.md

 This is a guided tutorial to learn the basics about using flexbox to create layouts.

 It assumes some basic knowledge about html and css, but no knowledge about flexbox.
-It's for beginners.
+It's oriented to beginners.

 ## How to use this tutorial